arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 For example to exit nano, the `^X` reminder at the bottom means that you should hold down the `control` button at the same time as the key `X`.
 You will then be helpfully asked if you want to "Save modified buffer," or in other words, save your changes.
 Type `Y` and you will be asked for the "File name to write."
 If you are working in a new file, give it a name here!
 Otherwise you can press `enter`/`return` to accept the name the file already had.

-**Atom**
+**Visual Studio Code (VS Code)**

-Atom is a free text editor that you can download from [https://atom.io/](https://atom.io/).
-Once you open the Atom program, you will see "File" and "Edit" menus like you might expect from a word processing program.
-You can open files, save them, as well as create new folders and files from Atom's "File" menu.
+VS Code is a free program you can download from (https://code.visualstudio.com).
+Once you open the VS Code program, you will see "File" and "Edit" menus like you might expect from a word processing program.
+You can open files, save them, as well as create new folders and files from "File" menu, but you can also use the "Explorer" menu to navigate your files directly.

 **Vim**